What is the Arbitrage Pricing Theory?

 The Arbitrage Pricing Theory can be expressed as a mathematical model:

-E(rj) – Expected return on asset
+E(rj) – Expected return on the asset j

-rf – Risk-free rate
+rf – Risk-free rate of return

-RPn – Risk premium associated with factor n
+RPn – Risk premium of factor n

 Factors in the APT

 The APT provides analysts and investors with a high degree of flexibility regarding the factors that can be applied to the model.
 The number and different types of factors that are used are up to an analyst’s choice.
 Therefore, two different investors using the APT to analyze the same security may have widely varying results when it comes to their actual trading.
 Even among the most devoted advocates of the theory, there is no consensus agreement of finance professionals and academics on which factors are best for predicting returns on securities.